Danny Coyne: Coaching career

 On 23 July 2013, Coyne was appointed as a player–coach of Shrewsbury Town, following Gavin Ward's decision to accept a similar role with Nottingham Forest.
 He went on to become the new joint-assistant manager alongside Michael Jackson, following the club's relegation to League Two at the end of the 2013–14 season.
 On 6 October 2016, after Mellon left the club, Coyne was appointed as caretaker manager until further notice, overseeing four consecutive defeats during his brief tenure, before the appointment of Paul Hurst, whereupon he reverted to his previous coaching role.

 In August 2017, at the age of 44, Coyne was called up to the Shrewsbury Town first-team squad for the first time, as goalkeeping cover whilst first-choice Dean Henderson was away on international duty.
 He featured as an unused substitute in a 2–1 away victory at Gillingham on 2 September.
 Coyne was re-appointed caretaker manager for a second spell in November 2018, following the departure of John Askey.
 Following the appointment of Sam Ricketts, Coyne was promoted to the role of first-team coach, with former academy keeper coach Phil Smart taking over Coyne's previous position.
 On 25 May 2019, Coyne left the club after six years.

 On 14 June 2019, Coyne was appointed as the new goalkeeping coach of former playing side Middlesbrough, becoming a member of newly appointed manager Jonathan Woodgate's new coaching staff.
-Following the appointment of Neil Warnock as manager in August 2020 Copyne was replaced by Ian Bennett.
+Following the appointment of Neil Warnock as manager in August 2020 Coyne was replaced by Ian Bennett.